BenJeau/Android-Smart-Lights/README.md

 # Android-Smart-Lights
 Android application that can control and know the current state of the TP Link smart plugs once you sign in into your Kasa account.
+This application has been built to port it over to WearOS.

 ## Screenshots